Srivarshini04/Hangman-Game/README.md

 python hangman.py

+->Screenshots
+Go to the screeshot folder to view the screenshots of the game

 ->Contributions

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.